How We Build Search-Based Market Research

 Ioana Ciudin

 A real example using La Sportiva, climbing, and the UK market.
 Market research is often treated as a report.
 In reality, it should be treated as a system.
-In this article, I’ll walk through a real Market Insights project, from setup to first insights, to show how search data can be used responsibly to understand a market, not just describe it.
-This is not a theoretical example.
-It’s a real setup, built and refined step by step.
+In this article, I walk through a real Market Insights setup, from scope and segmentation rules to the first dashboards and rule fixes, to show how search data can be used responsibly to understand a market, not just describe it.

 1. Everything starts with the objective